jjestrada2/mybufferandstruct/README.md

 000060: 74 69 6E 65 6E 74 2C 20  61 20 6E 65 77 20 6E 61 | time,   a new ba
 000070: 74 69 6F 6E 2C 20 63 6F  6E 63 65 69 76 65 64 20 | ll,
 ```
+## License📜

+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.

+## Credits🔥

+- [Juan Estrada](https://github.com/jjestrada2) - Developer of this project.

+## Contact🦻

+For support or inquiries, please contact [Juan Estrada](mailto:juan5801331@gmail.com).